Chuvash people: Modern history

 The 18th and 19th centuries saw the revival of Chuvash culture and the publication of many educational, literary, and linguistic works, along with the establishment of schools and other programs.
 The Chuvash language began to be used in local schools, and a special written script for the Chuvash language was created in 1871.

 On 24 June 1920, the Bolshevik government of the RSFSR established the Chuvash Autonomous Region; it became the Chuvash Autonomous Soviet Socialist Republic on 21 April 1925.
 Around this time Chuvash nationalism grew, but the Soviet authorities attempted to suppress nationalist movements by re-drawing the borders of the republic, leaving many Chuvash living in neighboring republics or in Russian districts.
 During most of the Soviet period of 1917–1991, the Chuvash were subjected to Russification campaigns.

 The Chuvash language vanished from educational and public use.
 In 1989, another Chuvash cultural revival began - partly in response to these changes.
 Soon the Chuvash language once again came into use in educational, public, and political life.
 As of 2005, schools in the Chuvash Republic and in areas outside that have large Chuvash populations teach the Chuvash language and culture.
 Chuvash people around Russia also have media available to them in their local communities.

 Genetics

 Autosomal ancestry proportions of the Chuvash and several other populations, according to Kushniarevich et al. (2015).

-Physical anthropologists using the racial frameworks of the early 20th century saw the Chuvash as a mixed Finno-Ugric and Turkic people.
+Physical anthropologists using the racial frameworks of the early 20th century saw the Chuvash as a mixed Finno-Ugric and Tatar people.
 An autosomal analysis (2015) detected an indication of Oghur and possibly Bulgar ancestry in modern Chuvash.
 These Oghur tribes brought the Chuvash language with them.
 Another study found some Finno-Ugric components in Chuvash people.

 Phenotypically, there is no particular differences among the Chuvash, as more Caucasoid or more Mongoloid phenotypes can be found among all subgroups.
-In 2017, a full genome study found Chuvash largely show a Finno-Ugric genetic component despite having a small common Turkic component with Bashkir and Tatar peoples.
+In 2017, a full genome study found Chuvash largely show a Finno-Ugric genetic component despite having a common Turkic component with Bashkir and Tatar peoples.
 This study supported language shift hypothesis among Chuvash population.